xiaomeng2345/FiiiChain-POW/README.md

 3. Run the wallet by executing the FiiiCoin.Wallet.Win in the Wallet folder

 4. Run the mining application by executing the FiiiCoin.Miner in the Wallet folder

+# Mining FiiiCoin

+1. Run the wallet with administrator rights

+2. Wait for block synchronization complete

+3. Click Receive Address from the top menu of the wallet

+4. Copy the wallet address

+5. Download and extract FiiiCoin.Miner_portable.zip

+6. Execute dotnet FiiiCoin.Miner.dll mining <Worker> <Wallet Address>

 # Change Log